stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 proportion could not be described.
 Willett consents only to say that this type of thing must have represented entities which Ward called up from   imperfect salts,   and which he kept for servile or ritualistic purposes.
 If it had not had a certain significance, its image would not have been carved on that damnable stone.
-It was not the worst thing depicted on that stone&mdash;but Willett never opened the other pits.
-At the time, the first connected idea in his mind was an idle paragraph from some of the old Curwen data he had digested long before; a phrase used by Simon or Jedediah Orne in that portentous confiscated letter to the bygone sorcerer: &ldquo;Certainely, there was Noth&rsquo;g butt y    e     liveliest Awfulness in that which H. rais&rsquo;d upp from What he cou&rsquo;d gather onlie a part of.&rdquo;
+It was not the worst thing depicted on that stone--but Willett never opened the other pits.
+At the time, the first connected idea in his mind was an idle paragraph from some of the old Curwen data he had digested long before; a phrase used by Simon or Jedediah Orne in that portentous confiscated letter to the bygone sorcerer:  "Certainely, there was Noth'g butt y    e     liveliest Awfulness in that which H. rais'd upp from What he cou'd gather onlie a part of. "

   Then, horribly supplementing rather than displacing this image, there came a recollection of those ancient lingering rumours anent the burned, twisted thing found in the fields